 of the person underneath.

-This Diversity Initiative was funded by the Robert W. Woodruff Foundation as part of the New Models of Cooperation in Three Challenged and Critical Areas Grant.
+This Diversity Initiative is funded by the Robert W. Woodruff Foundation as part of the New Models of Cooperation in Three Challenged and Critical Areas Grant.

 Comments to email@example.com